bassgey/essential-feed-store-challenge/README.md

 3. Use the `Tests/FeedStoreChallengeTests.swift` to validate your implementation.
 We recommend you to implement one test at a time.
 Follow the process: Make the test pass, commit, and move to the next one.
 In the end, all tests **must pass**.
 4. If your implementation has failable operations (e.g., it might fail to load data from disk), uncomment and implement the failable test extensions at the bottom of the `Tests/FeedStoreChallengeTests.swift` test file.
 5. When you’re done implementing your `<FeedStore>` solution, create a Pull Request from your branch to the [main challenge repo](https://github.com/essentialdevelopercom/ios-lead-essentials-feed-store-challenge).
 Use the name of your implementation as the title for the Pull Request, for example, *“CoreData implementation”*.
+6. Extra (optional): If your implementation persists the data across app launches (e.g., CoreData/Realm), you should add Integration Tests to check this behavior.
+In the lectures, we tested this behavior with Integration Tests in another target, but for this challenge, you can do it in the same test target.

 ## Guidelines